vickerse1/mesoscope_spontaneous/README.md

 # mesoscope_spontaneous

-These files are associated with the following paper:
+These files are associated with the following paper (PLEASE CITE):

 "Pan-cortical 2-photon mesoscopic imaging and neurobehavioral alignment in awake, behaving mice"